Skip to content

 Instead of standard job descriptions, highlight specific job tasks that contractors will need to complete (e.g., produce three blog posts per month) or processes you’d want them to handle (e.g., payroll management).

 Finally, don’t forget about compliance.
-Be upfront about any specific requirements you have — mandatory liability insurance, valid professional license, ability to perform on-site work, and so on.
+Be upfront about any specific requirements you have — mandatory liability insurance, a valid professional license, the ability to perform on-site work, and so on.

 You will need to change your hiring strategy to recruit and onboard contractors.
 But the payoff of doing so is greater operational agility, faster hiring cycles, and easier access to in-demand skills